 How can someone else’s criminal records appear in your background report?

 There are many scenarios that can lead to criminal records being linked to a wrong person in the background report.
 This can happen because of identity theft or due to human and technical errors.
 Here are the most common scenarios:

 An imposter can use an innocent person’s identifying information when detained by police.
 Another scenario is when tax liens incurred by the identity thief are listed in the name of the victim.

 In order to keep their databases up to date, people-search sites run regular updates.
 It is a complicated technological task to correctly cross-match new information about hundreds of millions of people with their existing “profiles” in the site’s database.
 100% accurate data cross-matching algorithms do not exist and errors happen, resulting, among other things, in an individual inheriting someone else’s criminal records.
 This is how a profile of John Doe from New York gets criminal records of another John Doe from New York based on the similarity of a name and location.

 How can OneRep help?

-At OneRep we built a technology that monitors over 100 people search sites in real time and removes OneRep users’ records from them, all fully automatically.
-If you are worried about people search sites publishing your data without your concern (and we think you should be), click the button below, enter your name and location, and have OneRep scan the web to find sites that expose your information.
+At OneRep we built a technology that monitors 196 people-search sites in real time and removes OneRep users’ records from them, all fully automatically.
+If you are worried about people-search sites publishing your data without your concern (and we think you should be), click the button below, enter your name and location, and have OneRep scan the web to find sites that expose your information.
 Then, request these sites to remove these listings or let us help you remove them.